kadirahq/kadiradb-node/README.md

-# KadiraDB - metrics
+# KadiraDB

-NodejS client for KadiraDB metrics database and a shell to interact with the database server.
+NodejS client for KadiraDB database and a shell to interact with the database server.